Dr. Mac McCormick, Eagle Telemedicine CEO, Discusses Neurology Telemedicine at ATA Conference in Orlando

 Local physicians appreciate the access to specialty expertise, and the balance these programs provide their daily and nightly work schedules.

-Other results to be discussed include how TeleNeurology programs can positively impact clinical metrics such as average response time; average diagnosis and treatment time; time from ED arrival to admission; door-to-drip time; and average length of stay.
+Other results to be discussed include how TeleNeurology services can positively impact clinical metrics such as average response time; average diagnosis and treatment time; time from ED arrival to admission; door-to-drip time; and average length of stay.